Mintbase/Grants-Program/applications/FIAT-on-off-ramp.md

 Contacts Mintbase:

-* Aeron Buchanan (Web3 Founding Member) who I talked about the project via email - Mathias Bucher (below) got me in touch.
+* Aeron Buchanan (Mintbase Founding Member) who I talked about the project via email - Mathias Bucher (below) got me in touch.
 * Mathias Bucher (Former Member or the Council), who I worked with several times in the past and who follows my project closely.

 ## Development Roadmap :nut_and_bolt: